 If you type a lot on your computer you are probably interested in improving your typing skills further to complete given tasks in a shorter period of time.
-We have covered quite a few typing tutors in the past here on Ghacks: Online Typing Tutor and Rapidtyping come to mind among other tools and programs.

-The Firefox add-on Typing Stats handles things differently, and while the way it does so may not be to everyone's liking, it is definitely a unique approach to the task.
+The Firefox add-on Typing Stats handles things different, and while the way it does so may not be to everyone's liking, it is definitely a unique approach to the task.
 Instead of letting you type sample texts to analyze and improve your typing skills, it simply analyzes your day to day activities instead.

 This approach has several advantages:

 As I said earlier, you basically learn while on the job.
 Some of you may now be irritated considering that keyloggers more or less have the same functionality.
 They record all keystrokes, but instead of analyzing the speed and accuracy, they work with the recorded data in a different way.
-The author of the extension states that information are strictly kept locally and not transmitted to servers.
+The author of the extension states that information are strictly kept local and not transmitted to servers.
 Only statistical data such as the typing speed, mistakes and corrected chars are kept.